declanomara/tradealgorithm/README.md

 # Usage
 To use, simply compile trade.cpp with gcc or preferred compiler (tested with  gcc), and run on oneyearofdata.csv or other csv file containing data in the same format.
-(Headers of columns showing format are in the first line of oneyearofdata.csv)
+(Headers of columns are in the first line o)